 It’s no surprise that your memory starts to fade after a bad night’s sleep.
-However, the long-term effects of sleep deprivation on memory are less well known and just as worrying.
+However, the long-term effects of sleep deprivation on memory are less well known and just as concerning.

 Sleep plays a fundamental role in creating memories.
-When you’re sleep deprived, you won’t just fail to recall memories – you’re also less likely to form memories in order to remember the events that happen to you at that time.
+When you’re sleep deprived, you won’t just fail to recall memories – you’re also less likely to form memories of the events that happen to you at that time.

 Have you ever noticed black half-moon shapes under your eyes after you wake up from a bad night’s sleep?
 If your mattress keeps you awake, it could affect your skin in both the short term and the long term.